 When The Pelican Laughed by Alice Nannup

-Alice was taken from her community in the north of WA at the age of twelve in 1923.
+Alice was taken from her community in the north of WA in 1923 when she was twelve.
 She was sent south to the Moore River Native Settlement for "education", a euphemism for harsh training as a servant.
 Alice overcame many hardships but never again saw her mother or aunties.

 On a personal note, I uncovered a connection between Alice Nannup and my Nan.
 From 1927 to 1928, Alice worked as a domestic servant for Robert Larsen, the officer-in-charge of the Williams Police Station, 160 kms south of Perth.

-I knew from tales my Nan had told me as a boy, that her father had been an officer-in-charge at Williams.
-And so I wrote to her from England with questions from Alice's book.
+From tales my Nan had told me as a boy, I knew that her father had been an officer-in-charge at Williams.
+So I wrote to her from England with questions from Alice's book.
 My Nan wrote back in September 1992, and I still have the letter.
 In it, she confirmed her father had taken over the police station from Robert Larson.